DanielMitiku/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This is a simple Tic-Tac-Toe game done as an assignment for Microverse Class Contributor - Daniel Mitiku
+This is a simple Tic-Tac-Toe Game
+Contributor - Daniel Mitiku